Measuring developer time spent on platform tasks

 Ways of measuring

-There are different ways to measure time spent on platform tasks, but we generally think that surveys are a good way to do it.
+There are different ways to measure time spent on platform tasks.

 Ticket tracking.
 Ask developers to tag platform tasks in their issue tracking system.
-If they also track time spent on each ticket, this can give you good data.
+If they also track time spent on each ticket, this can give you concrete data over time.

 I’m already tracking X, why should I measure time spent on platform tasks, too?